MeindertN/RoboClerk/README.md

 By using Asciidoc format, RoboClerk makes all the features of asciidoc available for its users.
 This makes it easy to include diagrams (for example, plantUML etc. through the use of [Kroki](https://kroki.io/)), images, and other visual aids in the generated documentation.

+RoboClerk utilizes the Asciidoc format, granting users access to its extensive features.
+This allows for the seamless incorporation of diagrams (e.g., PlantUML through [Kroki](https://kroki.io/)), images, tables, code snippets, cross-references, and more into the generated documentation, enhancing its overall quality and readability.

 # Getting Started

 .
 Pull the RoboClerk docker container for the release you want to use: